 It’s a great idea to put it behind a glass frame or place it in a self-adhesive laminate sheet and use a dry erase marker to check it off every day!
 Then wipe it clean to start all over tomorrow.

 P.S.
 Here’s a tip that partners well with these chore charts: get your child her own alarm clock.
-She will be able to get up and going on her own.
-I love this tip and we use this alarm clock for kids because my daughter doesn’t like the harsh beeping of most alarm clocks.
-She wakes up to the sound of farm animals. 🐂🐖🐓😂
+She will be able to get up and going on her own and get dressed.
+I love this tip and we use this alarm clock for kids.
+When my daughter started getting up with the alarm clock, it saves us a lot of tears in the mornings!

 This mom has a fabulous system in place where her kids can pick and choose their own lunch.
 She labeled each bin with how many things to grab from that bin and they can grab and go!
 Find more details on her Facebook post here.